 This collection of database exams is meant to provide students of the course Introduction to Database Design extensive practice towards achieving the intended learning outcomes of the course relating to databases.
-The first exam covers all intended learning outcomes, including those related to XML.
-Several E-R notations are used that differ from the one used in our textbook, by Kifer, Bernstein and Lewis (KBL).
+Some exams test knowledge of XML, which is no longer part of the curriculum.
+Conversely, none of the previous exams test course goals in data analytics.
+Also, relational algebra will be introduced only briefly in the course, and is not part of any learning outcome.
+Several E-R notations are used that differ from the one used in our textbook (Ramakrishnan and Gehrke).
+In particular, notice that the placement of arrows/cardinality constraints differ among E-R notations.